There are two sets of risk factors for varicose veins: Those you can control and those that you can’t.

 Krill oil is a powerful extract that comes from the Antarctic Ocean.
 Among many other health benefits, including lower cholesterol and better brain health, krill oil is loaded with the omega-3 fatty acids your body needs to ward off spider veins (15).

 The added bonus: The omega-3s that krill oil offers is more bioavailable than what’s found in other ingredients like fish oil—meaning your body will absorb it more easily and efficiently (16).
-While krill is eaten in some parts of the world, the simplest way to load up on its nutrients is with a supplement, and NativePath Antarctic Krill Oil makes this easy to do.
+While krill is eaten in some parts of the world, the simplest way to load up on its nutrients is with a high-quality supplement.

 Fatty Fish (like Mackerel & Salmon)